mines-csci341/mines-csci341.github.io/csci341-fall20-syllabus.md

 would be expected at a future full-time position.
 My general rule of thumb is:
 **_informal_ is okay, but _disrespectful_ is not**.

 - You are expected to spend 6 to 9 hours on this course each week during out-of-class time, in addition to actively participating during the class time each week.
-Out-of-class activities include active reading, homework, and programming assignments.
+Out-of-class activities include active reading, homework, programming assignments, and exams.
+Examine your weekly schedule and plan where you will be working on CSCI 341: block off class times and sufficient time to complete reading activities, class quizzes, assignments, and exams.
+Time management is a critical skill for success in this class, further studies, and professional work.

 - Reliable internet and computer access will be important; if your access is spotty, develop a backup plan to ensure you can participate in class and complete and submit work on time.